-As Third Sector New England embarks on a deeper reflection upon what it means to shift power and influence in our society – our ultimate goal – we must also wrestle with the unique role and potential of capacity builders within that context.
+As TSNE embarks on a deeper reflection upon what it means to shift power and influence in our society – our ultimate goal – we must also wrestle with the unique role and potential of capacity builders within that context.
 Given that capacity building refers to activities that improve and enhance a nonprofit organization's or coalition/collaborative's ability to achieve its mission, it is merely a tool and therefore morally neutral.
 The relevant question is whether we are using capacity building to perpetuate current paradigms of power or to shift power and influence in our society?

 If we are not intentionally focused on shifting power and influence, then we are – by default – perpetuating current paradigms of power.